Rakshit05code/TechieTweeter/README.md

-# 🐦 AutoChirp – Daily Tech News Bot 🚀
+# 🐦 TechieTweeter – Daily Tech News Bot 🚀

 > Bringing you the hottest **Tech News** straight to **Twitter (X)** – every single day! 💻⚡

 ---

-## ✨ What is AutoChirp?
+## ✨ What is TechieTweeter?
-AutoChirp is a funky little Python bot that:
+TechieTweeter is a funky little Python bot that:
 - 📰 Fetches **top tech headlines** from [NewsAPI](https://newsapi.org)
 - 🐦 Posts them automatically to your **Twitter (X)** account
 - ⏰ Can be scheduled with Windows Task Scheduler / Cron to run **daily**